Z80-Retro/2063-Z80-cpm/filesystem/README.md

 But, depending on the filesystem format, this can require 8K of RAM (512 byte ALV buffer per drive.)
 We'll be looking more at this issue in the future.

-	sudo dd if=0.img of=/dev/YourDriveHere bs=512 seek=00x16384 conv=fsync  # slot 0
+	sudo dd if=0.img of=/dev/YourPartitionHere bs=512 seek=00x16384 conv=fsync  # slot 0
-	sudo dd if=1.img of=/dev/YourDriveHere bs=512 seek=01x16384 conv=fsync  # slot 1
+	sudo dd if=1.img of=/dev/YourPartitionHere bs=512 seek=01x16384 conv=fsync  # slot 1
-	sudo dd if=2.img of=/dev/YourDriveHere bs=512 seek=02x16384 conv=fsync  # slot 2
+	sudo dd if=2.img of=/dev/YourPartitionHere bs=512 seek=02x16384 conv=fsync  # slot 2
-	sudo dd if=3.img of=/dev/YourDriveHere bs=512 seek=03x16384 conv=fsync  # slot 3
+	sudo dd if=3.img of=/dev/YourPartitionHere bs=512 seek=03x16384 conv=fsync  # slot 3

-Note that you must replace the `YourDriveHere` with the device representing your SD card.
+Note that you must replace the `YourPartitionHere` with the disk partition representing your SD card.
 It is different depending on your system configuration.
 On a generic Raspberry PI, it is typically `/dev/sda1`.

 Also note the different `seek` values and filesystem names on each of the above `dd` commands.